Gigaspaces/xap-docs/site/content/xap/12.3/admin/tools-web-ui.markdown

 ## Custom Credentials

 An authentication mechanism might require a different set of actions to be taken on the provided credentials (username/password).
-A custom extension can be provided for this, as described in [Credentials Provider](custom-authentication.html).
+A custom extension can be provided for this, as described in the [Authentication](../security/custom-authentication.html) page of the [Security](../security/index.html) section.

 This credentials provider is configured as arguments to the command line of the Web Managment Console.
 Use `-user-details-provider` for the provider class name.
 Use `-user-details-properties` to provide additional properties.
 This argument is optional.